I listened to an interview the other day…

 But during menopause, perimenopause to be exact, things start to shift.

-Progesterone start to decline, followed by estrogen — and no, they usually don’t go solo.
+Progesterone starts to decline, followed by estrogen — and no, they usually don’t go solo.

 Testosterone, cortisol, serotonin, and thyroid hormones often dip, too.
 That’s why it can feel like everything is out of whack, not just one thing.